FelixHeinrich/MIDESP/README.md

 -apc		number	set the number of samples that should be used to estimate the average effects of the SNPs (default = 5000) -list		file	name of file with list of SNP IDs to analyze instead of using the SNPs that are significant according to their MI value
--noapc			indicate that the APC should not be applied -all			write an additional file containing the MI values for all SNPs (outputfile.allSNPs)
+-noapc			indicate that the APC should not be applied -noepi			indicate that no epistatic SNP pairs should be calculated -all			write an additional file containing the MI values for all SNPs (outputfile.allSNPs)
 ```
 ## Examples